DevelopingBread/SolMod/README.md

 Q: Why is the functions named MoveFile?

 A: Its just so I can move the file to the correct location

+Q: Why are there require code?

+A: Its to load in the commands for Solar

+Q: Can any of the codes be malicious?

+A: Yes, but only if the creator of the command has put in malicious code inside.
+Before adding any command to Solar, I would check if any of it is malicious